nalamat/mriviewer/README.md

 # MRIViwer

-An interactive user interface for viewing and analyzing 3D structural magnetic resonance images
+An interactive MATLAB user interface for viewing and analyzing 3D structural magnetic resonance images (MRI)

 ## Web and contact